xmodar/uvn/README.md

 ╭─ Commands ──────────────────────────────────────────────────────────────────────────────────────────╮
- list       List all available virtual environments. create     Create a new virtual environment. remove     Remove a virtual environment. export     Export a virtual environment as requirements or inline script metadata. activate   Output the command to activate the specified environment.
+ list       List all available virtual environments. create     Create a virtual environment. remove     Remove a virtual environment. export     Export or clone a virtual environment. activate   Output the command to activate the specified environment.
 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────╯